bgaj203/gitlab-runners/README.md

 ### The Runner Part

 Runner Specific or Highlighted Features:
-- Start / Stop ASG schedule - specify a cron expression for when the cluster scales to 0 for Min and Desired (stop) and when it scales to 1 Min <yourvalue> Desired (start), after which autoscaling takes over.
+- Start / Stop ASG schedule - specify a cron expression for when the cluster scales to 0 for Min and Desired (stop schedule) and when it scales to "Min=1" "Desired=<yourvalue> " (start schedule), after which autoscaling takes over.
 - Runner information tagged in AWS and instance name and AWS account set as runner name for easy mapping of runners in GitLab to instances in AWS and vice versa.
 - Runners self-tag as computetype-spot or computetype-ondemand to allow GitLab CI job level routing based on this information.
 - Runners self-tag with gitlab runner executor type